Sergio Lozano (boxer)

 Sergio Lozano Aguilar (born 9 January 1952) is a Mexican former professional boxer who competed from 1974 to 1980.
 As an amateur, he competed in the men's welterweight event at the 1972 Summer Olympics.

+Professional career

+He turned professional in 1974 and competed until about 1980, His professional boxing record lists a number of bouts from 1974 to 1980, including both wins and losses.